 The state legislature has yet to provide adequate funding for special education.
 Claire will prioritize funding for more paraeducators and resources in all of our schools so children can learn together in a way that each and every student’s unique needs are met.

 Claire believes the people working for the education of our children should be paid in accordance with the high value and importance of the work they do.
-She will fight to ensure teachers get the raises they deserve, so they are able to live where they work and every district can recruit and retain the great teachers our students deserve.
+She will continue to fight to ensure teachers get the raises they deserve, so they are able to live where they work and every district can recruit and retain the great teachers our students deserve.

 Claire knows that smaller class sizes are critical for getting students the personal attention they need from teachers.
 Voters have repeatedly passed initiatives demanding smaller class sizes, but legislators haven’t fully delivered.
 Claire will make sure that the legislature gets to work on delivering funding for smaller class sizes for all students.
 And she will fight for increased funding for support staff and other resources that give students the attention and tools they need to achieve success.